thecosignstudio/process/README.md

 chapter_number: "01"
 ---

-# Chapter title goes here
+# Project introduction & setup

 Chapter content goes here.
 ```
 Both `title` and `chapter_number` are required.
 Furthermore `chapter_number`
 needs to include leading zero, if it's less than 10.
+Make sure that `title` in
+front matter corresponds to the primary heading - as in the above example.

 ## Use only one h1 heading
 Don't use more than one first-size heading - it's reserved for general chapter